 To apply for a voucher you need to have a quote from an approved tradesperson, and you must wait for the voucher to be issued before arranging for work to be carried out.
 Tradespeople must be registered with TrustMark or Microgeneration Certification Scheme (MCS) accreditation to take part in the scheme.
 You can search for approved tradespeople on the SEA website.
 It is recommended to get at least three quotes to ensure you are getting value for money.

 If you are an installer and want to carry out work under the Green Homes Grant scheme you can find out about standards to meet and how to register on the government website.

 You can apply for the Green Homes Grant online, with full terms and conditions here.
+Or you can call 0300 1310053 to request a paper application form and when returning the form you will need to send a paper copy of your chosen quote(s) with it.
 You can apply for different measures by different installers through the same application.
 You will receive separate vouchers for each measure, and the voucher is only valid for the measure, property and named applicant that you have applied for.

 To redeem a voucher you need to provide a dated copy of the invoice issued by approved tradesperson and you will need to confirm the work has been completed to your satisfaction, you have received any documentation like warranties and you have made the customer payment (if applicable) to the installer.
 Once you have redeemed the voucher the government grant will be paid directly to the approved tradesperson.
-Vouchers must be redeemed and measures completed by 31st March 2022 (this was extended on 18/11/20).
+Voucher applications must be made by 5pm on 31 March 2021.
+Vouchers must be redeemed and measures completed before they expire.

 To contact the government about the scheme you can email: email@example.com